 The Sector 9 Striker is a great beginner board for learning how to carve on flat and down mellow hills.
 It’s also a beautiful board with stunning surf-inspired artwork.

-Check out the Streaker Striker here on Sector 9´s website
+Check out the Striker here on Sector 9´s website

 5. Best freeride longboard for a beginner

-If your dream is to learn longboarding for freeriding and sliding downhill, you’ll need a board stable enough for speed and that you can easily push out into slides.
-Sliding is fundamental for freeriding since that’s how you control your speed.
+If your goal is to learn longboarding for freeriding and downhill, you’ll need a board stable enough for speed and which can easily be pushed out into slides.
+Sliding is fundamental for freeriding since, along with carving, that’s how you control speed.

-Low-riding boards such as drop-throughs and drop-downs are generally a bit harder to push into slides as their gravity center is lower, but easier to control during the slide.
+Low-riding boards such as drop-throughs and drop-downs are a bit harder to push into slides due to a lower gravity center, but easier to control during the slide – which is beneficial to a beginner freerider.

-A drop-down will feel safest for learning to slide, but once you progress you may soon want something more responsive.
+A drop-down will feel safest for learning to slide, but once you progress you may want to switch something more responsive e.g. a drop-through or even a topmount.

-The Landyachyz Drop Cat 38 is an excellent drop-through longboard for learning to freeride.
-At 38″ by 9.9″, it’s long and wide enough for comfort and secure feel, yet short enough for easy pushing into slides and going switch – the symmetrical shape lets you ride both ways.
+The Landyachyz Drop Cat 38 (Amazon, Evo) is an excellent drop-through longboard for learning to freeride.
+At 38.6″ by 9.9″, it’s long and wide enough for comfort and secure feel, yet short enough for easy pushing into slides and going switch – the symmetrical shape lets you ride both ways.

-However, instead of a drop near the trucks, the rockered standing platform rises higher than the mounts points at both ends, which results in better leverage on the trucks compared to a traditional dropped deck.
+Instead of a drop near the trucks, the rockered standing platform rises higher than the mounts points at both ends, resulting in improved leverage on the trucks compared to a traditional dropped deck.

-In short, the Drop Cat gives you the best of both worlds for freeriding, a low-riding board stable at speed, but which lets you break into slides with ease while giving you that secure feel and control you need as a beginner.
+In short, the Drop Cat gives you the best of both worlds for freeriding – a low-riding board stable at speed, but that lets you break into slides with ease while giving you that secure feel and control you need as a beginner.

 Like all Landyachtz decks, the Drop Cat has a strong and durable maple construction.
 The Bear Grizzly trucks and large grippy 72mm Hawgs wheels are renowned for their quality.

-A very solid and innovative product overall I definitely recommend for a beginner.
+A solid and innovative product overall, recommended for a beginner.

-Street riding, on the other hand, is about city slashing: ollying over curbs and obstacles, doing kick and jump tricks, leveraging the urban landscape.
+City slashing is a technical style involving ollying over curbs and obstacles, doing kick and jump tricks, and leveraging the urban landscape.
 Park and pool riding is also part of this riding style.

-The new Loaded Coyote is a great city slasher for beginner longboarders.
-At 30.75″, it’s as compact as a street deck.
-It has a large kicktail and a small nose kick for jumps and manuals.
-The deck construction is very stiff for tricks.
+The Loaded Coyote is a great city slasher for newer riders.
+At 30.75″, it’s compact as a street deck, with a large kicktail and a small nose kick for jumps and manuals.
+The deck construction is very stiff and optimized for street like riding.

-In addition to its small and ollie-friendly shape, the Coyote’s awesome concave gives you really nice foot lock-it when slashing the streets or riding a bowl.
-The big wheel flares allow for all sorts of rad turns without any wheelbite.
+In addition to its small and ollie-friendly shape, the Coyote’s awesome concave gives you nice foot lock-it when slashing the streets or riding bowl.
+Meanwhile, the deep wheel flares allow for all sorts of rad turns wheelbite-free.

-The Coyote is also a great cruiser that provides an amazingly smooth and comfortable ride, including on sidewalks and rough pavement – much more so than the popular Landyachtz Dinghy.
+At the same time, The Coyote is a fantastic cruiser offering an astonishingly smooth ride, including on sidewalks and rough pavement – much more so than the popular but smaller Landyachtz Dinghy.

-The 129mm Paris trucks are super-responsive, and the big (for the deck size) 65mm Orangatang wheels are fast and comfy, even on rough terrain.
+The 129mm Paris trucks are uber-responsive, and the 65mm Orangatang wheels, quite big for the deck size, are fast rolling and cushy including on rough terrain.

 See also my complete review of the Coyote here.